PATENTS

 4. Someone is using my patented process.
 How do I stop them?

-5. Should I file a provisional application or a utility patent application?
+5. Should I file a provisional patent application or a utility patent application?

 6. How does a design patent differ from a trademark?